davideuez/dncs-lab/README.md

 8. ```ping "IPaddress"```

 In this command you have to change "IPaddress" with the actual IP address of the interface you want to reach.
-For example if you want to ping host-c from host-a you have to type on terminal ```ping 10.0.8.2``` and this is the output:
+For example if you want to ping host-c from host-a you have to type in terminal ```ping 10.0.8.2``` and this is the output:

 ```
 vagrant@host-a:~$ ping 10.0.8.2